 Civil Engineering at UM

-The B.Sc.
-Engineering programs have continuing accreditation from the Canadian Engineering Accreditation Board (CEAB).
+All B.Sc. programs in the Price Faculty of Engineering are accredited by the Canadian Engineering Accreditation Board (CEAB).
 B.Sc.
-Engineering graduates have the educational requirements to become registered Professional Engineers in all Canadian jurisdictions.
+Engineering graduates meet all educational requirements for registration as Professional Engineers (P.Eng.) in all Canadian jurisdictions.

 Skills you will gain by studying CIVIL ENGINEERING

-• Gain an understanding of both the scientific and engineering methods and be able to use these methods to rationally and effectively analyze complex problems involving civil engineering systems.
+• To apply scientific and engineering methods to analyze and solve complex problems involving civil engineering systems.

-• Communicate effectively, both verbally and in writing, with colleagues, clients, and the general population.
+• To communicate effectively, both verbally and in writing, with colleagues, clients and the general population.

 Year 1 - 37.5 credit hours